grafana/business-input/docs/sources/features/llm-app.md

 ### Result

-Produced data frame with results can be displayed with any panel plugin.
+You can display the data frame with any panel plugin.

 {{< figure src="/media/docs/grafana/panels-visualizations/business-input/llm-result.png" class="border" alt="Display OpenAI results for BTC price using native Time Series panel." >}}